Hashdex Staking

 Close question

-Staked crypto assets can be lost through slashing or if the network experiences a hack or other security breach.
-In addition, stakers may be subject to market risk, as the price of the crypto asset being staked will fluctuate.
-If the value of the crypto asset declines significantly, stakers may experience a loss of funds when they withdraw their staked assets.
+Staked crypto assets can be lost in the event of slashing or if the network suffers hacker attacks or other security breaches.
+Additionally, stakers are subject to market risk, as the price of the asset is volatile.
+If the value of the crypto asset drops significantly, stakers may lose capital upon redemption.

 Expand question